 A CSV or a comma-separated file is a file-type that stores data in a tabular form.
 They look like a general spreadsheet but have a .csv extension.

 These files are extremely important to export or import large amounts of data, which, in the case of your online store, could be information regarding customers, products, inventory and more.
 The CSV file format makes it easy to export, import and convert, and can be used to co-ordinate among different arms of your business.
 For instance, receiving data from the manufacturing unit to send to the finance division of your company.

-A term Conversion, in simple words is a point when an anonymous website visitor converts to a customer after making a purchase.
+A day-to-day used terminology in the ecommerce industry is Conversion.
+Conversion simply means a point when an anonymous website visitor converts to a customer after making a purchase.
 Thus the result of the response to a Call-To-Action is called conversion.

 A conversion happens when a visitor clicks the ad and performs an action desirable to the company.
 This means getting your visitors to do what you want them to do like buy a product, sign up for a newsletter, register for a webinar or fill out a lead/contact form.